felixlopz/hubrise-test-task/content/apps/zelty/en/map-ref-codes.md

 Menus can be exported into HubRise for other connected apps to pull, if they offer this integration feature.
 Refer to your connected apps documentation on the HubRise website to verify.

 There are two options available to export the menu from Zelty to HubRise and use it in other connected apps.
-You can export the entire menu or a subset of your menu.
-If the app you want to connect cannot import the catalog from HubRise, you might need to export the entire menu in an external file to map product codes manually.
-For more information, see [Product](/apps/zelty/map-ref-codes/#product).
+You can export the entire menu, or a subset of your menu.

+If the app you want to connect cannot import catalogs from HubRise, you might need to map product codes manually.
+For more information, see [Products](#products).

 ### Export the Entire Menu